 Each Wednesday in El Cana (on Ibiza’s eastern shoreline), the Punta Arabí district of town is taken up by hundreds of stalls selling a range of home-made clothes, art and gifts, often accompanied by the strains of live music.
 Full of hustle, bustle, life and bargains, it’s a great place to kill and hour or two eyeing up eclectic wares, and kids will be mesmerised by the huge range of eye-catching trinkets and clothes on offer.

+So, there we have it – our guide to family-friendly Ibiza.
 And if you need a family-friendly place to stay, don’t forget we’ve got a huge range of luxury villas in Ibiza to choose from!
 Too busy for a leisurely browse?
-Give us a call on 0800 133 7999 or head to our site and contact our dedicated concierge team, who are happy to do the legwork for you!
+Head to our site and contact our dedicated concierge team, who are happy to do the legwork for you!